donbright/earcutr/README.md

 # Earcutr

-This is a port of the MapBox company's Earcut computer code ( see https://github.com/mourner ) , which triangulates polygons.
+This is a port of the MapBox company's Earcut computer code ( see https://github.com/mourner, Volodymyr Agafonkin) , which triangulates polygons.
 Please see https://github.com/mapbox/earcut for more information about the original javascript code.
 This port is to the Rust computer language, and is single-threaded.

 This port is not affiliated with MapBox in any way and no endorsement is implied.
 Also please note MapBox has their own Rust port of this code, no claim is made this is better than theirs.
+The goal is to have identical output to MapBox's Javascript code however several updates have been made to MapBox js and this Rust port is a few years behind.

 Please also note someone made this into a Crate (not me) for convenience, please check crates.io

 ![image showing an outline of a circle with a hole inside of it, with !triangles inside of it](viz/circle.png "circle, earcut")

-The goal is to have identical output to MapBox's Javascript code.

 ## Usage